-- How does the proposal impact on existing views which are important to the area and how are these views incorporated in the design? - How does the proposal affect the trees on or adjacent to the site? - Has the impact on the landscape quality of the area been taken into account? - In rural locations has the impact of the development on the tranquillity of the area been fully considered? - How does the proposal affect the landscape character? - Can any new views be created? - Is there adequate amenity space for the development? - Does the new development respect and enhance existing amenity space? - Have opportunities for enhancing existing amenity spaces been explored?
+- How does the proposal impact on existing views which are important to the area and how are these views incorporated in the design? - How does the proposal affect the trees on or adjacent to the site? - Has the impact on the landscape quality of the area been taken into account? - In rural locations has the impact of the development on the tranquillity of the area been fully considered? - How does the proposal affect the trees on or adjacent to the site? - How does the proposal affect on the landscape character? - Can any new views be created? - Is there adequate amenity space for the development? - Does the new development respect and enhance existing amenity space?

-Will any communal amenity space be created?
+- Have opportunities for enhancing existing amenity spaces been explored? - Will any communal amenity space be created?
 If so, how this will be used by the new owners and how will it be managed?